IMPROVING THE MANAGEMENT OF OIL PALM LANDSCAPES ACROSS ASIA, AFRICA AND LATIN AMERICA

 Oil Palm Adaptive Landscapes

 Stakeholders and decision-makers need to devise and adopt ‘green’ development approaches that better balance development and conservation.
-To help chart a path towards a more sustainable and inclusive future, they need to better understand the social, economic and ecological processes that shape environmental outcomes and the impacts these outcomes have on society.
+This means better understanding the social, economic and ecological processes that shape environmental outcomes and the impacts these outcomes have on society.

-The Oil Palm Adaptive Landscapes (OPAL), an ETH Zurich-led project with the Luc Hoffmann Institute as partner, investigates global and local priorities in selected palm oil landscapes – in Central Sumatra and East Kalimantan in Indonesia, Southwest Cameroon, and Orinoco (Llanos Orientales) and Caribbean region in Colombia.
+Oil Palm Adaptive Landscapes (OPAL), an ETH Zurich-led project in which the Luc Hoffmann Institute (LHI) is a partner has been investigating global and local priorities in selected palm oil landscapes.
+These are in Central Sumatra and East Kalimantan in Indonesia, Southwest Cameroon, and Orinoco (Llanos Orientales) and Caribbean region of Colombia.

 The overall aim is to improve the management of oil palm landscapes across Asia, Africa and Latin America through: